Pasta Salad with Roasted Vegetables and Tuna

-This easy pasta salad is an easy, light and refreshing recipe for warmer weather.
-The addition of canned tuna in olive oil gives this meal a delicious and filling boost of protein.
-Make it for dinner tonight and have leftovers tomorrow!
+This easy pasta salad is a light and refreshing recipe for warmer weather.
+The addition of canned tuna in olive oil gives this meal a delicious and filling boost of protein, Make it for dinner tonight and have leftovers tomorrow!

 I’m all about light, fresh, and filling meals these days.
 Once the days get warmer, I like to maximize time spent outside and not in front of a hot oven.
 For me, this means batch cooking, using shortcuts, or making meals large enough for leftovers!

 This easy pasta salad is full of fresh summer flavors as well as plenty of nutritious ingredients.
 Whole wheat pasta, roasted vegetables, fresh basil, and a little parmesan cheese are such a delicious combination.
 I also added a can of Portofino Tuna in Extra Virgin Olive Oil.
 Canned tuna is a pantry staple of mine.
 It’s the perfect, inexpensive ingredient to add to any meal for a boost of high quality protein instantly.
 Portofino Tuna is wild-caught and hand selected, and the olive oil gives it such a tender texture and mellow flavor.
 There’s no need to add anything, it tastes delicious straight from the can!
 They also make tuna in pouches for on-the-go meals.
 You can find Portofino Tuna at Market Basket, Star Market, Shaws, and more!

 - Whole Wheat Pasta: Whole Wheat Pasta contains more fiber than white pasta, adding bulk to our meals which keeps us fuller for longer.
 Whole wheat products also retain the nutrients of the grain, including important B vitamins.